Semantic Communications for Wireless Sensing: RIS-aided Encoding and Self-supervised Decoding: Experiments Results

 \subsubsection{Effectiveness of using the amplitude response matrix of the RIS as the codebook (Q2)}

 Figure~\ref{iter} depicts the average peak signal-to-noise ratio (PSNR) values $10$ experiments versus the number of outer loop decoding iterations, with or without the codebook ${\bf \Phi}_{A}^{\left(i\right)}$.
-If the codebook is available, we observe that the PSNR values of both the amplitude and phase spectrums are increasing as the number of iterations increases, and gradually reached a plateau after about $10$ iterations.
-However, if no codebook is available or the codebook is wrong, the PSNR values decrease as the number of iterations increases.
+If the codebook is available, {we observe that the PSNR values of both the amplitude and phase spectrums are increasing as the number of iterations increases, and gradually reach a plateau after about $10$ iterations.
+Although minor fluctuations occur at higher iteration steps because of the dynamic nature of the decoding process, the overall trend demonstrates the effectiveness of our self-supervised decoding scheme in recovering the original signal spectrums.} However, if no codebook is available or the codebook is wrong, the PSNR values decrease as the number of iterations increases.
 The reason is that the parameters of two decoding network, i.e., ${{\bm{\Theta }}_A}$ and ${{\bm{\Theta }}_P}$, are learned according to a wrong objective function.